PriceBlocs/react-priceblocs-js/README.md

 ### previewInvoice

-- Use the `previewInvoice` function from context to preview the effects of changed subscription items
+- Use the `previewInvoice` function from context to preview what an upcoming invoice for a subscription will look like based on the items passed in the request
-- To preview changes against a specific subscription, pass its `id` as well as a collection of `prices` to preview on its upcoming invoice
+- To preview changes against a specific subscription, pass its `id` as well as a collection of `items` to preview

 ```javascript
 const previewData = await previewInvoice({